tgaryt/Discord-RCON-Manager/README.md

 # Run the bot in the background using nohup
 nohup python rcon-manager.py &

-# Deactivate the virtual environment when done
+# Deactivate the virtual environment
 deactivate
 ```
 ## Commands